C-Otto/rebalance-lnd/README.md

 You specify the channel(s) using the channel ID, as shown in the output of `rebalance.py`.

 `rebalance.py -t 123[...]456 -a 1613478`

-It is also possible to indicate the `--to/-t` channel by the number shown next to the channel ID (23 in the example).

-`rebalance.py -t 23 -a 1613478`

 If you do not specify the amount, the script automatically determines the rebalance amount.